corex/command/README.md

 ## Commands (internal).
 - make:command - This command creates commands.
-- make:root - This command creates a new "root"-command.
-Its possible to specify a new name.
+- make:shortcut - This command creates a shortcut in current directory.
+If you specify --command, you will be able to make a shortcut for a specific command.

 ## Dokumentation for command

-Look at Make/RootCommand (existing command) to see example.
+Look at existing commands to see example.
+Source can be found in vendor package.

 ### Properties